goodlyrottenapple/lamYcalc/docs/01_intro/02_background.md

 ###Definitions

-The first part of this project focuses on formalizing the simply typed $\lamy$ calculus and the proof of confluence for this calculus.
+The first part of this project focuses on formalizing the simply typed $\lamy$ calculus and the proof of confluence for this calculus (proof of the Church Rosser Theorem is sometimes also referred to as proof of confluence).
 The usual/informal definition of the $\lamy$ terms and the simple types are given below:

 <div class="Definition" head="$\lamy$ types and terms">Let $Var$ be a countably infinite set of atoms in the definition of the set of $\lambda$-terms $M$:
 \vspace{-2em}